The Wildlife ACT Fund has developed what we believe to be a holistic conservation approach based on 3 cornerstones:

 - We aim to help rural communities who live close to game reserves to develop a love and respect for nature, provide them with reasons to protect it, and to advance economic empowerment.

-To track endangered species like Cheetah, African Wild Dog and Leopard, various forms of tracking collars are used.
+To track endangered species like Cheetah, African Wild Dog, Rhino and Leopard, various forms of tracking collars are used.
 These include radio, GPS and satellite collars.
-Since we cannot use collars on rhinos, we place special transmitters inside their horns.
-This equipment makes it possible to monitor these animals daily, which means that if they are injured, sick, trapped in a poacher’s snare, or have escaped out of a reserve, help is not far away.
+This equipment makes it possible for Wildlife ACT’s monitors to track these animals daily, which means that if they are injured, sick, trapped in a poacher’s snare, or have escaped out of a reserve, help is not far away.
 Important research can also be conducted including animal movement patterns, population demographics and inter-species interactions, all to help with the future conservation of these species.

 The Fund is also helping to develop and test anti-poaching collars with reinforced plates and special rivets to prevent animals like Cheetah, Leopards or Wild Dogs from choking when caught in a poacher’s snare – this means that a collar can literally save an animal’s life!